WTSR: History

-Charting
+WTSR Underground

-WTSR reports Top 30 and Loud Rock charts weekly to CMJ as well as being part of the magazine's select group of "Core Reporters".
-Previously WTSR reported charts to Gavin Magazine before that publication's demise in 2002.
+Once per semester, WTSR collaborates with Lions Television (LTV) to bring underground alternative artists to The College of New Jersey.
+Each band performs a live set, which is recorded and later uploaded to the WTSR Underground YouTube channel.
+Artists are also interviewed by WTSR's News Staff.
+Turnover, Citizen, and Tiny Moving Parts have all performed at Underground.

 Management

-WTSR is completely student-run consisting of two boards: the Executive Board (e-board) and the board of directors.
-The e-board is made up of the Station Manager, Operations Manager, and the Program Manager.
+WTSR is completely student-run consisting of two boards: the executive board (e-board) and the board of directors.
+The e-board is made up of the station manager, operations manager, and the program manager.
 The board of directors includes the rest of the board, for a total of 11 student members who operate the station along with the general manager.